Veldwin/EasySoft/README.md

 ### Daily Log File :

-The software write in real time in a daily log file the history of the actions of the backup jobs.
+The software write in real time in a daily log file (Xml or Json) the history of the actions of the backup jobs.
 The minimum expected information is :

 Timestamp
 Naming the backup job